Get an annual AARP membership for only $9. Offer ends 12/11.

 As we mentioned in the sections above, Medicare, Medicaid, and long-term care insurance are common ways you may be able to pay for some types of senior care.

-In addition to these options, you may be able to use veterans benefits to pay for medical care and memory care at home and in nursing homes.
-Housebound veterans may also be eligible for an additional stipend to their monthly pensions that you can put toward uncovered services, like the rent at an assisted living
+In addition to these options, you could use veteran's benefits to pay for medical and memory care at home and in nursing homes.
+Housebound veterans may also be eligible for an additional stipend to their monthly pensions they put toward uncovered services, like the rent at an assisted living facility.15

 Comparing Your Senior Care Options and Costs